Sherlock113/language-digger/content-book/case-studies/overview.md

 [A recent survey](https://www.upliftcontent.com/blog/saas-marketing-case-studies/) shows that for three consecutive years (2022-2024), SaaS marketers have consistently ranked case studies as the most effective marketing tactic for increasing sales.
 In 2024, nearly half of SaaS marketers (49%) rated case studies as “very effective” at driving sales.
 They believed case studies were more effective than general website content, SEO optimization, blog posts, social posts, and paid advertisements.

-By showcasing successful customer experiences, you can use case studies to:
+You can use case studies to:

 - Build credibility with potential clients by providing concrete examples of your product solving real business challenges
 - Demonstrate measurable results (e.g., increased revenue, improved efficiency, or reduced costs) achieved by your customers using your product